salmonkarp/tp/docs/UserGuide.md

 **Warnings:**
 * Sorting only affects the current displayed list, not the underlying data.
-* The parameters FIELD and ORDER **cannot** be swapped, i.e. `sort desc name` is invalid.
+* The parameters FIELD and ORDER **cannot** be swapped, i.e. `sort desc name` is invalid and will return an error stating `Invalid Field name!`.
-* If you enter an invalid field, the command will thrown an error.
+* If you enter an invalid field, the command will throw an error.
 Only matching fields are accepted.

 ### Marking a student's tutorial class attendance: `attend`